rust-lang/chalk/book/src/glossary.md

 occurring DeBruijn index `1` could be replaced with `0`.

 ## Clause
-In the A clause is the disjunction of several expressions.
+A clause is the disjunction of several expressions.
 For example the clause `condition_1 || condition_2 || ...` states that at least one of the conditions holds.